Car Accident Lawyer in Tampa, FL

 - If there was only property damage, then the no-fault rule does not apply, and you can file a claim with the at-fault party’s insurance company.

 Florida’s no-fault system can make life difficult for the injured party.
-It may be hard to secure adequate compensation, but our car accident lawyers in Tampa know the system well.
+It may be hard to secure adequate compensation, but our car accident lawyer in Tampa knows the system well.
 We know just how to move forward with a settlement that will cover both your short- and long-term recovery goals.

 What Damages Can be Recovered in Florida after an Auto Accident?